correia55/PollMeBot/README.md

 ### Create Poll

 ```
-!poll <settings> poll_id question <response_options>
+!poll <settings> poll_key question <response_options>
 ```

 If no response options are provided, the default responses are Yes and No.

-The poll_id is used for referring to this specific poll.
+The poll_key is used for referring to this specific poll.
 It can be any string without spaces.

-The first parameter that does not start with a dash is considered to be the poll_id, the next one the question and all of the following, the response options.
+The first parameter that does not start with a dash is considered to be the poll_key, the next one the question and all of the following, the response options.
 If any of these parameters contains spaces, then they should be surrounded by quotation marks.

 Available *settings* for the poll include:
 * *-m* - each user may vote in multiple options;